EloiStree/2020_08_01_CNC41Month/README.md

 So if you are a newbie in this world.
 Welcome to you :)

+PS: If you see an empty post it often means that I work on it but forget it or did not take the time to post on it.
+If you have any question on the issue, just comment on it.
+I will come to you as soon as my planning allow it.

 ## Write up & Post Mortem
 I start to make post-mortem of what I learn starting now: 28-08-2020.
 So you can check the issue https://github.com/EloiStree/2020_08_01_CNC41Month/issues if you want to have an overlook.